jonesandy/hello-world-terraform/README.md

 ----

 Basic introduction to learning terraform and infrastructure as code.
 Will be used to create a basic configuration to enable learning.
+Built following along to a tutorial and modified when needed.